DOPPLER: Dual-Policy Learning for Device Assignment in Asynchronous Dataflow Graphs: Enumerative Assignment Algorithm (Algorithm )

-Note that each meta-op has two subsets---one of which may be empty: a set of computationally expensive operations (such as the \texttt{MMul} ops) that result directly from sharding the original operation, and a set of less expensive operations needed to aggregate and/or recompose the results of the first set of operations.
+Note that each meta-op has two subsets—one of which may be empty: a set of computationally expensive operations (such as the \texttt{MMul} ops) that result directly from sharding the original operation, and a set of less expensive operations needed to aggregate and/or recompose the results of the first set of operations.
 For a meta-op $m$, we call these $m.\texttt{shardOps}$ and $m.\texttt{reduceOps}$.
-Note that the original operation is always sharded so that if there are $n$ devices, there are $n$ items in $m.\texttt{shardOps}$, and load-balancing of these shards is crucial.
-Thus, our tactic will be to always partition $m.\texttt{shardOps}$ across the $n$ devices, and never assign two operations in $m.\texttt{shardOps}$ to the same device.
-Likewise, if the meta-op is sharded into $n$ there will always be at most $n$ items in $m.\texttt{reduceOps}$.
+Note that the original operation is always sharded so that if there are $n$ devices, there are $n$ items in $m.\texttt{shardOps}$, and load balancing of these shards is crucial.
+Thus, our tactic is to always partition $m.\texttt{shardOps}$ across the $n$ devices and never assign two operations in $m.\texttt{shardOps}$ to the same device.
+Likewise, if the meta-op is sharded into $n$ parts, there will always be at most $n$ items in $m.\texttt{reduceOps}$.
 Therefore, we always partition them across (possibly a subset of) the devices.

-Given this, our algorithm ``EnumerativeOptimizer'' proceeds through the list $M$ of meta-ops in order.
+Given this, our algorithm, \textsc{EnumerativeOptimizer}, proceeds through the list $M$ of meta-ops in order.
 For each $m$, it exhaustively tries all assignments of $m.\texttt{shardOps}$.
 Each assignment is costed by computing the time required to transfer all of the items in $m.\texttt{shardOps}$ to where they will be consumed.
 These times are estimated using statistics gathered by testing transfers on the actual hardware.
-Once $m.\texttt{shardOps}$ is placed, then $m.\texttt{reduceOps}$ is placed, using the same cost model.
-Because of the ordering of the meta-ops in $M$, and because we process $m.\texttt{shardOps}$ before $m.\texttt{reduceOps}$, we always know the assignment of the input to $m.\texttt{shardOps}$ or $m.\texttt{reduceOps}$ before we place it, and so it is easy to compute the cost.
+Once $m.\texttt{shardOps}$ is placed, $m.\texttt{reduceOps}$ is placed using the same cost model.
+Because of the ordering of the meta-ops in $M$, and because we process $m.\texttt{shardOps}$ before $m.\texttt{reduceOps}$, we always know the assignment of the inputs to $m.\texttt{shardOps}$ or $m.\texttt{reduceOps}$ before placing them, and thus it is easy to compute the cost.

 This algorithm is greedy in the sense that it processes meta-ops one at a time, from start to finish, using the topological ordering.
 Thus, if the cost model is correct, it will be optimal only as long as each $m.\texttt{shardOps}$ and $m.\texttt{reduceOps}$ is run in lock-step, with a barrier before each set is executed.
 Obviously, this is not the case in reality with a dynamic scheduler, but one might expect the algorithm to produce a good assignment in practice.